Fermenting foods has finally come of age. Back in 2010, I interviewed the godfather of the modern fermentation

 I remember taking Michelin starred chef Alyn Williams and his crew out foraging.

 At lunch, Alyn asked me what new foods I thought would be appearing in our culture down the line.

 I leapt at the chance to tell him that I thought fermented foods would become a mainstream cultural revolution within 5 years.

 I got the timeline for the introduction of fermented foods bang on.

 Although I have fermented wild edible plants for years, and on a regular basis.
 I’ve never really posted that many recipes of my creations.

-The fermented wild food recipes that appear on this site are far less than what I actually create.
+The fermented wild food recipes that appear on my site are far less than what I actually create.